 Alka Kumar's research and practice in migration studies is situated in a labour market context.
-In her recent doctoral work, she examines the 'experiential' aspects of economic integration in relation to racialized skilled migrants in Canada, using qualitative methods, a practitioner lens, and a solution-focused approach.
-In 2020, she worked as a Research Assistant with CERC at Toronto Metropolitan University to conduct research for a SSHRC project submission on global migration.
+In her recent doctoral work, she examines the 'experiential' aspects of economic integration in relation to racialized skilled immigrants in Canada, using qualitative methods, a practitioner lens, and a solution-focused approach.

-Alka is an educator and an instructor, having co-developed and co-taught a Summer Institute in 'Career Development and Employment among Excluded Communities', at University of Manitoba in 2015.
-Prior to moving to Canada in 2008, as a skilled economic migrant, Alka was an Associate Professor of English at the University of Delhi.
+Alka is an educator and an instructor; and prior to moving to Canada in 2008, as a skilled economic migrant, Alka was an Associate Professor of English at the University of Delhi.
 With her Master’s in English, acquired at University of Delhi, and doctoral studies completed at University of Pune, in (Nobel Laureate) Doris Lessing’s major fiction, Alka taught courses in Fiction, Postcolonial Literature and Theory; and she pursued teaching and research in Canadian Studies, Diasporic and Immigrant Writing.
-Her short pieces of creative writing appeared regularly in leading national newspapers and magazines.

 With education and work experience spanning the humanities and in interdisciplinary social sciences – literary studies, migration, and peace studies – Alka’s work lives between research and practice, spanning across sectors, with a focus on social justice and capacity building for racialized immigrant and refugee communities.
 Her current focus is also on employing narrative enquiry and storytelling as well as participatory research methods to explore alternative methods of knowledge production in migration.